Pavel Keller

-Pavel Fyodorovich Keller (Граф Павел Фёдорович Келлер; 21 May [2 June] 1883 – 17 June 1980) was an officer of the Imperial Russian Navy (submariner, Captain 1st rank) and of the Romanian Land Forces (intelligence colonel).
+Graf Pavel Fyodorovich Keller (Граф Павел Фёдорович Келлер; Paul von Keller; 21 May [2 June] 1883 – 17 June 1980) was an officer of the Imperial Russian Navy (submariner, Captain 1st rank) and of the Romanian Land Forces (intelligence colonel).
 He participated in the Russo-Japanese War, World War I, the Russian Civil War on the White side, and World War II on the side of the Kingdom of Romania.
 He was later repressed in the Soviet Union and, after his release, emigrated to France and later to West Germany.

 Biography

 Keller was born on 21 May (2 June) 1883 in Vilnius, the son of Cavalry General Count Fyodor Arturovich Keller and Elizaveta-Maria Eduardovna von Rönne.
 He was of Lutheran faith.

 In 1901, he graduated from the Naval Cadet Corps and was commissioned as a midshipman (having served as a naval cadet since 1899).

 He took part in the Russo-Japanese War and the defense of Port Arthur.
 In 1904, while in Port Arthur, he served as midshipman and watch officer aboard the battleship Pobeda, and as flag officer on the staff of the acting squadron commander in Port Arthur (30 July – 25 August 1904).

 After the war, he served in the Baltic Fleet.
 In 1907, he completed the Submarine Training Detachment course in Libau, was entered into the "List of Submarine Officers," and promoted to lieutenant.
 He commanded the submarines Peskary (1906–1907) and Kambala (1907–1909).

 From 23 June 1909 to 9 May 1911, he was seconded to the Naval General Staff, serving as naval attaché to Denmark, Sweden, and Norway (9 May 1911 – 1914); he was promoted to Senior lieutenant on 10 April 1911.

 On 6 April 1914, he was promoted to Captain 2nd rank and from 3 March 1914 acted as executive officer, officially serving in that role from 14 April 1914 to 1915 on the cruiser Admiral Makarov.
 He later commanded a division of AG-type submarines and served as flag captain on the staff of the commander of the Baltic Sea Submarine Division, participating in World War I.